-Knowing people’s internal workplace prepares a common ground for understanding and guiding the action logic of teams and circles, whether by way of coaching, mentoring, or shared design sessions.
+We can determine contributors’ internal workplace through assessment by structured interview based on the metaphor of the Three Houses of work delivery shown above: Self House, Task House, and Organizational House.
+Knowing people’s internal workplace prepares a common ground for understanding and guiding the action logic of individuals, teams and circles, whether by way of coaching, mentoring, or shared design sessions.

-CDF Functions as a Culture Transformation Tool
+In Expert Hands, CDF Functions as a Culture Transformation Tool

-CDF heralds a dialogical turn of social practices in which individuals recapture the experience of their own untrammeled thinking in working together in self-organizing teams.
+CDF heralds the dialogical turn of social practices in which individuals recapture the experience of their own untrammeled thinking for the sake of working together in self-organizing teams.
 It does so by forcing attention to team members’ movements-in-thought in real time, a learnable practice.

 As a result, CDF functions as a culture transformation tool that delivers breakthroughs by improving the quality of dialog between stakeholders.